bobshort4bobby4/Tom-Crean-pp1/README.md

   Inputs on contact form are validating data correctly and submit button is linking to placeholder page.

   #### Known Issues
   On landscape mode at small screen sizes the header is too large, it makes the user scroll the page too frequently.
-This negatively affects UX.
+This negatively affects UX.<br>
   There are some discrepansies appearing with the font size in the header between different pages at the same screen size.
+This is due I think to how I used grids to layout the pages, It may have been a better option to only use grids for the home page main section and flex box for the simpler layouts.<br>
+  On smaller mobile screens the content is not appearing as indicated in Chrome Dev Tools, I believe this is due to the address bar on the mobile.
+  Content position would need to be adjusted to compensate for this.<br>